Neha-choudhary/twiproj/README.md

 * Shaitan ki duniya mein bhagvan ka insaan **StackOverFlow**

-* Many thanks to Our Prof for pointing out essential bugs, And 24*7 Learning policy
+* Many thanks to Our Prof for pointing out essential bugs

 * There are so many Youtube toutorials are there i refered this given playlist:
 (check it out and do support creator)